sagorbrur/sagorbrur.github.io/preprocessing/text_preprocessing.md

 # Text Preprocessing
 It's important to preprocess text to make it machine understandable.

-Like image after obtain text we need to normalize it.
+Like image after obtaining text we need to normalize it.

 ## Text Normalization